Bob Bates: Career

 A few months after the end of Infocom, Bates and Mike Verdu (the head of Paragon Systems, which had since been acquired by American Systems Corp) founded Legend Entertainment to produce games in the Infocom tradition.
 The company was backed by ASC, and located in their facility in Chantilly, Virginia.
 Games designed by Bates for Legend included Timequest, Eric the Unready, and John Saul's Blackstone Chronicles.
 He also contributed design and writing to other company games, including the Gateway series and the company's final game Unreal II: The Awakening.
 In 1998 Legend was acquired by GT Interactive, which itself was acquired by Infogrames, later renamed as Atari.
 In 2004, Legend was closed.
 Bates then went on to do independent consulting until 2011 when he was hired by Mike Verdu, then at Zynga, to be Chief Creative Officer for External Developers, a job Bates held until early 2014, at which point he returned to independent consulting.

 In 2017, Bates launched a Kickstarter for his game Thaumistry: In Charm’s Way, which was successfully funded having raised $35,238 from 1,053 backers.

 Recognition

 In the course of his career since 1986, Bates has written, designed, produced, or overseen more than 45 games, with over six million units sold.
-According to Bates' website, the games have collectively won over 70 industry awards, including two Adventure Game of the Year awards.
+According to Bates's website, the games have collectively won over 70 industry awards, including two Adventure Game of the Year awards.

 He has twice been Chairperson of the International Game Developers Association in 2005 and 2009, and has served on the advisory board of GDC Europe.